ellysh/video-game-bots/InGameBots/protection.md

 6\.
 Select by left click the first item in the "Search - References to..." dialog.
 Now a cursor in the disassembler sub-window points to the place of `main` function where the `IsDebuggerPresent` function is called.

 7\.
-Set by pressing the *F2* key a breakpoint on `TEST EAX,EAX` instruction, which follows the `IsDebuggerPresent` function call.
+Select by left click the `TEST EAX,EAX` instruction, which follows the `IsDebuggerPresent` function call.
+Press *F2* key to set a breakpoint on this instruction.

 8\.
 Continue execution of the TestApplication by *F9* key.
 The execution will be stopped at our breakpoint.